GMP, VEDA, NST partner to Expand EV chargers statewide

 “Supporting the renewable energy sector by providing innovative financing has been an essential part of VEDA’s mission for many years,” said Cassie Polhemus, chief executive officer at VEDA.
 “This program addresses some of the barriers businesses face when building EV charging stations, like upfront costs and lack of onsite technical expertise.
 It also addresses larger transportation issues we face as Vermonters, and we hope it encourages continued investments in renewable energy solutions that reduce greenhouse gas emissions and improve our infrastructure.”

-Vermont companies E&S Electric and Norwich Solar Technologies are working with GMP to do the charger installation work for program participants.
+Vermont companies E&S Electric and Norwich Solar are working with GMP to do the charger installation work for program participants.

-“This program fits well with Norwich Solar Technologies’ and Vermont’s mission of utilizing renewable energy technologies to reduce pollution and dependence on fossil fuels, promote local jobs, increase energy independence, and help Vermonters save money.
-We are excited to partner with Green Mountain Power to help build out the EV charging infrastructure necessary to fully achieve this vision,” said Kevin Davis, vice president of sales and marketing at Norwich Solar Technologies in White River Junction.
+“This program fits well with Norwich Solar’ and Vermont’s mission of utilizing renewable energy technologies to reduce pollution and dependence on fossil fuels, promote local jobs, increase energy independence, and help Vermonters save money.
+We are excited to partner with Green Mountain Power to help build out the EV charging infrastructure necessary to fully achieve this vision,” said Kevin Davis, vice president of sales and marketing at Norwich Solar in White River Junction.